peralese/simple-task-tracker/README.md

 ## What's new

+### 2025-11-05

+- **On Hold status**: added `On Hold` / `On-Hold` as a recognized status.
+Tasks stay on the main sheet but are treated as paused, so they are excluded from reminders and the daily summary until you move them back to an active status.

 ### 2025-10-18

 - **Daily summary includes Priority**: the email now shows a `Priority` column and sorts open tasks by **Priority (High → Medium → Low)**, then by **Due Date**.